Random walks on finite nilpotent groups driven by long-jump measures: Abstract

 \section{Abstract}

-We consider a variant of random walks on finite groups.
-At each step, we choose an element from a set of generators (``directions'') uniformly, and an integer from a power law (``speed'') distribution associated with the chosen direction.
-We show that if the finite group is nilpotent, the mixing time of this walk is of the same order of magnitude as the diameter of a suitable pseudo-metric, $\dia$, on the group, which depends only on the generators and speeds.
-Additionally, we give sharp bounds on the $\ell^2$-distance between the distribution of the position of the walker and the stationary distribution, and compute $\dia$ for some examples.
+We consider a variant of simple random walk on a finite group.
+At each step, we choose an element, $s$, from a set of generators (``directions'') uniformly, and an integer, $j$, from a power law distribution (``speed'') associated with the chosen direction, and move from the current position, $g$, to $gs^j$.
+We show that if the finite group is nilpotent, the time it takes this walk to reach its uniform equilibrium is of the same order of magnitude as the diameter of a suitable pseudo-metric on the group, which is attached the generators and speeds.
+Additionally, we give sharp bounds on the $\ell^2$-distance between the distribution of the position of the walker and the stationary distribution, and compute the relevant diameter for some examples.